Vyral/scott-voak/_posts/2018-12-10-whats-causing-the-slowdown-in-our-real-estate-market.md

 <p style="text-align: center;"><em>Our real estate market is starting to soften a bit.
 Some of it is typical of the season, but not all of it is.</em></p>

-I’ve got a quick update for you today on the San Diego real estate market.
-November continued a downward trend in activity and sales prices for San Diego County.
+I’ve got a quick update for you today on the San Diego real estate market: November continued a downward trend in activity and sales prices for San Diego County.
 You can easily break the market up into two segments: attached and detached homes.&nbsp;

 The attached home market saw the biggest hit.
 The number of sales was down by about 20%, but what was more alarming to me was the price reductions. **We have seen a 6% drop in prices in the last two months and the median price is currently only 1% over last year.** At the same time, we have 40% more homes on the market than we did last year.
 This is adding to pressure to drive prices down.
 Expect to see prices continue to drop.